 It's so so easy to fall into the trap of thinking about accessibility as something that affects other people, a hypothetical abstract group.
 I've known that accessibility is important for years, but it felt kinda nebulous to me; I've never watched someone struggle to use a thing I built because I neglected to test it without a mouse or keyboard.
 It feels more urgent to me now.

 I am still incredibly privileged, and I don't mean to compare my situation to anybody else's.
 But this experience has given me a window into what it's like trying to operate on an internet not designed with alternative input mechanisms in mind.
 Before I got comfortable with the eye-tracker, things were tricky.
-And certain things are much more difficult than they used to be.
+And certain things were much more difficult than they had been for me.

 The internet has become critical infrastructure.
 It's a necessary part of living in modern society, and it needs to be accessible!
 As front-end developers, it's our job to advocate for it, and to ensure that we build with accessibility principles in mind.